rwbl/rOpen62541/README.md

 - **AddByteStringNode (NodeIdentifier As String, DisplayName As String, InitialBytes() As Byte)**
 Dynamically allocates a new raw ByteString variable node inside the Factory Floor folder.
 Perfect for transferring B4RSerializator binary buffers or plain byte sets.
 - **AddBooleanNode (NodeIdentifier As String, DisplayName As String, InitialValue As Boolean)**
 Dynamically instantiates a unique string-identified OPC UA variable node in the main "Factory_Floor" parent directory.
-Configured using the native [I]UA_TYPES_BOOLEAN[/I] primitive format, this node is ideal for publishing raw system states or driving hardware switching configurations like output relays.
+Configured using the native UA_TYPES_BOOLEAN primitive format, this node is ideal for publishing raw system states or driving hardware switching configurations like output relays.
 - **UpdateNodeValue (NodeIdentifier As String, NewValue As Boolean)**
 An overloaded variation of the thread-safe update engine.
 It intercepts your B4R boolean statuses, locks the cross-core FreeRTOS semaphore, verifies if the target node registry matches the boolean data signature, and pushes the binary update straight out to your connected SCADA monitors.
 - **UpdateNodeValue (NodeIdentifier As String, NewValue As Double)**
 A type-agnostic, thread-safe method using dynamic variant level checks to safely access server variables across cores.
-[/LIST]

 ---

 ## Code Example (Snippet)